Need great consumer insights, but don't know what questions to ask? We asked 10 campaign managers the questions they ask to get the most insight.

 Staying fresh and relevant is crucial to the success of campaigns.
 If an advert fails to be interesting to consumers, brands will see their revenues and retention plummet.
 The responsibility rests firmly on the shoulders of campaign managers, though they have tools in their arsenal to drive up the likelihood of success.

-Using data throughout the campaign process, in each of the three stages discussed above, allows campaign managers to sense check their projects with the very consumers they’re ultimately trying to influence.
+Using consumer data throughout the campaign process, in each of the three stages discussed above, allows campaign managers to sense check their projects with the very consumers they’re ultimately trying to influence.